-When Bravo-Dawg began scratching his ear, and yelping if bumped on that side—even tilting his head that direction—I suspected he had a painful dog ear infection.
-It’s the first one he’s had, and I knew this was something that needed veterinary care sooner, rather than later.
+A couple of years ago, Bravo-Dawg began scratching his ear, and yelping if bumped on that side—even tilting his head that direction.
+I suspected he had a painful dog ear infection.
+Magic had his share of ear infections, so I knew this was something that needed veterinary care sooner, rather than later.

 KEEPING DOG EARS HEALTHY

 Now, you can offer home treatments and first aid for general cleaning of the ear infection.
 Drop-eared dogs that love the water (Labradors come to mind) may benefit from “Swimmer’s Solution” to help keep ears healthy.

 Mix 1 cup plain water with 2 cups vinegar and 1 tablespoon of rubbing alcohol.
 The vinegar creates an acidic environment to prevent yeast and bacteria overgrowth, while the dash of alcohol helps cut through and dissolve wax (never use straight alcohol, that’d be way too harsh!).
 Swimmer’s Solution sprayed on the outside of the ear canal once or twice a week (or after swims or baths) can help with these dogs.
 But it won’t cure an active ear infection.

 It can help to “air out” the ears of drop-ear breeds.
 A clothespin or binder clip that grasps the long fur on ear tips behind the head can help.
 Or use a soft elastic hairband to hold them wrapped around the back of the head.
 A half-hour period once a week may be all that’s needed to keep them healthy and prevent ear infections.